Tsyxxxka/Follower-Maximization/README.md

 ## Output

-The experiment results will be saved in `./results`, e.g., `./results/AdvGAC-gowalla_b=100`.
-For AdvGAC, the chosen best anchor, the resilience gain and the running time will be printed for each iteration.
+The experiment results will be saved in `./results`, e.g., `./results/AdvGreedy-gowalla_b=100`.
+For AdvGreedy, the chosen best anchor, the resilience gain and the running time will be printed for each iteration.
 For the search framework, we will print these infomation every time we discover a new solution.